 [The scientist] can admit that no one knows how [Pythagorean] reasoning works and argue that the very fact that similar strategies have worked well in the past is already reason enough to continue pursuing them hoping for success in the present instance.
 (200)

 Setting aside familiar worries about arguments from success, the real problem here is to determine what counts as a similar strategy.
 In essence, that amounts to isolating the features of successful Pythagorean analogies.
-As we have seen (§2.4), nobody has yet provided a satisfactory scheme that characterizes successful analogical arguments.
-This strategy would face an additional problem even if we could find such a characterization: the appeal to past triumphs provides no insight or explanation for the fact that a certain class of analogies has often been successful.
+As we have seen (§2.4), nobody has yet provided a satisfactory scheme that characterizes successful analogical arguments, let alone successful Pythagorean analogical arguments.

 An a priori approach traces the validity of a pattern of analogical reasoning, or of a particular analogical argument, to some broad and fundamental principle.
-The fundamental principle, in turn, is held up as self-evident, philosophically indispensable, or (at the very least) highly plausible.
-Three such arguments will be considered here.
+Three such approaches will be outlined here.

 The first is due to Keynes (1921).
-Keynes's approach appeals to his famous Principle of the Limitation of Independent Variety, which he articulates as follows:
+Keynes appeals to his famous Principle of the Limitation of Independent Variety, which he articulates as follows:

-A rather different a priori strategy, proposed by Bartha (2010), limits the scope of justification to analogical arguments that satisfy tentative criteria for ‘good’ analogical reasoning.
+A different a priori strategy, proposed by Bartha (2010), limits the scope of justification to analogical arguments that satisfy tentative criteria for ‘good’ analogical reasoning.
 The criteria are those specified by the articulation model (§3.5).
-In simplified form, they require the existence of non-trivial positive analogy and no known critical disanalogy; the details depend upon a set of models reflecting the nature of the causal and logical relationships being transferred from the source to the target domain.
-The scope of Bartha's argument is also limited to analogical arguments directed at establishing prima facie plausibility, rather than degree of probability.
+In simplified form, they require the existence of non-trivial positive analogy and no known critical disanalogy.
+The scope of Bartha’s argument is also limited to analogical arguments directed at establishing prima facie plausibility, rather than degree of probability.

 Bartha’s argument rests on a principle of symmetry reasoning articulated by van Fraassen (1989: 236): “problems which are essentially the same must receive essentially the same solution.”
 A modal extension of this principle runs roughly as follows: if problems might be essentially the same, then they might have essentially the same solution.
 There are two modalities here.
 Bartha argues that satisfaction of the criteria of the articulation model is sufficient to establish the modality in the antecedent, i.e., that the source and target domains ‘might be essentially the same’ in relevant respects.
 He further suggests that prima facie plausibility provides a reasonable reading of the modality in the consequent, i.e., that the problems in the two domains ‘might have essentially the same solution.’
 To call a hypothesis prima facie plausible is to elevate it to the point where it merits investigation, since it might be correct.

-The argument is vulnerable to two major sorts of concerns.
-First, there are questions about the standing and interpretation of the symmetry principle on which it rests.
-Second, there remains a residual worry that this justification, like all the others, proves too much.
+The argument is vulnerable to two sorts of concerns.
+First, there are questions about the interpretation of the symmetry principle.
+Second, there is a residual worry that this justification, like all the others, proves too much.
 The articulation model may be too vague or too permissive.

 Arguably, the most promising available defense of analogical reasoning may be found in its application to case law (see Precedent and Analogy in Legal Reasoning).
 Judicial decisions are based on the verdicts and reasoning that have governed relevantly similar cases, according to the doctrine of stare decisis (Levi 1949; Llewellyn 1960; Cross and Harris 1991; Sunstein 1993).
 Individual decisions by a court are binding on that court and lower courts; judges are obligated to decide future cases ‘in the same way.’
 That is, the reasoning applied in an individual decision, referred to as the ratio decidendi, must be applied to similar future cases (see Example 10).
 In practice, of course, the situation is extremely complex.
 No two cases are identical.
 The ratio must be understood in the context of the facts of the original case, and there is considerable room for debate about its generality and its applicability to future cases.
 If a consensus emerges that a past case was wrongly decided, later judgments will distinguish it from new cases, effectively restricting the scope of the ratio to the original case.